zoontek/react-native-permissions/README.md

 You can find more informations about this issue in #46.

 ## Troubleshooting

-#### Q: Android - `undefined is not a object (evaluating 'RNPermissions.requestPermissions')`
-A: `rnpm` may not have linked correctly.
-Follow the manual linking steps and make sure the library is linked

 #### Q: iOS - app crashes as soon as I request permission
 A: starting with xcode 8, you need to add permission descriptions. see iOS notes for more details.
 Thanks to @jesperlndk for discovering this.